Warriors (arc): Critical reception

-The first book of the series, Into the Wild, was generally well-received, with reviewers calling it a "spine-tingling", "thoroughly engrossing" and "exciting... action-packed adventure".
-One reviewer praised the authors for "creating an intriguing world... and an engaging young hero", although the number of characters was seen as "a little confusing", but another criticised the characters and imagined world as being "neither... consistent nor compelling".
-As one reviewer noted, the characters are "true to their feline nature", with the realism including a fair amount of violence.
-This has led some critics to jokingly comment that the books will "leave readers eyeing Puss a bit nervously" and wondering "what dreams of grandeur may haunt the family cat".
-However, the characters have also been criticised as being "somewhat flat" and "limited essentially to each individual's function within the clan", while another reviewer criticized the use of "'he mewed', 'she purred', and 'the warrior mewed', which pass for cat talk", stating that it "grows old fast".
-Several critics have compared Warriors to Brian Jacques' Redwall series, though one commented that it was "not as elegantly written", while another reviewer, writing for Fantasy Book Reviews, noted similarities between Into the Wild and Harry Potter and the Philosopher's Stone.
-An interviewer described the plot as "Shakespearian: a mad leader, intra-clan betrayal, war, star-crossed lovers, death".
-Into the Wild was nominated for the 2006 Young Reader's Choice Awards, but lost to Christopher Paolini's Eragon.
+The first book of the series, Into the Wild, was generally well-received, with reviewers calling it a "spine-tingling", "thoroughly engrossing" and an "exciting ... action-packed adventure".
+One reviewer praised the authors for "creating an intriguing world ... and an engaging young hero", although the number of characters was seen as "a little confusing".
+The characters have been called "true to their feline nature", with the realism including a fair amount of violence.

+The cats and their imagined world have also been criticised as "neither ... consistent nor compelling" as well as "somewhat flat" and "limited essentially to each individual's function within the clan".
+Another reviewer criticized the use of "'he mewed', 'she purred', and 'the warrior mewed', which pass for cat talk", stating that it "grows old fast".
+Several critics have compared Warriors to Brian Jacques's Redwall series, though one commented that it was "not as elegantly written".
+Similarities between Into the Wild and Harry Potter and the Philosopher's Stone have been noted An interviewer described the plot as "Shakespearian: a mad leader, intra-clan betrayal, war, star-crossed lovers, death".
+Into the Wild was nominated for the 2006 Young Reader's Choice Awards but lost to Christopher Paolini's Eragon.
 It was also listed on Booklist's Top 10 fantasy books for youth in 2003 and was a Book Sense 76 Pick.

 Fire and Ice received mixed reviews.
-The novel was well received by a reviewer for Voice of Youth Advocates, who observed that "Hunter works hard at incorporating authentic cat mannerisms and behaviors" and that "although more sophisticated teens might be put off by the coy dialogue attributes, younger readers probably will not notice and will be caught up in Fireheart's adventures".
+The novel was well received by a reviewer for Voice of Youth Advocates, which observed that "Hunter works hard at incorporating authentic cat mannerisms and behaviors" and that "although more sophisticated teens might be put off by the coy dialogue attributes, younger readers probably will not notice and will be caught up in Fireheart's adventures".
 On the other hand, a reviewer for Children's Literature found the plot to be "flat, repetitious, much too long, and in the end unsatisfying except perhaps to devoted cat lovers or readers who revel in invented worlds".

 School Library Journal observed that readers unfamiliar with the first novel would find this one difficult to follow and that the "characterizations of the animals are somewhat flat, although it is possible to tell them apart, and the plot's twists and turns seem mapped out and predictable".
 Kirkus Reviews praised the increased tensions, noting that "Hunter's world keeps getting more finely drawn, and her characters more complex" though readers may be disappointed that Fireheart fails to resolve his "conflicting responsibilities".
 Booklist likewise praised the novel's tension, noting that the "characters remain true to their feline natures, adding to the plausibility of events in this tension filled story".